philliperod/notes/projectmanagement/tpm_interview_structure.md

 ##### Summarize Your Answer

 In no longer than 30 seconds, reiterate what you’ve told your interviewer, using the same structure that you defined in step #4. **“In summary, we’ve discussed \_**\_, \_\_**, and \_\_\_\_.”**

+You could say "There are actually qualitative trade-off here if we go with this product.
+There's actually something that might occur that gives this result."